Praxair's Skills Pipeline™ Workforce Development Program

 Expanding Our Global Commitment to STEM Education

-In August 2017, Praxair further expanded the Skills Pipeline program to advanced manufacturing careers.
-Working with Ivy Tech Community College in Indianapolis, home to the company’s Praxair Surface Technologies, Inc. (PST) business, the new initiative will offer instruction, career support and professional development opportunities to approximately 50 students training to become technologists.
+In addition to the welding programs, in 2017, Praxair further expanded the Skills Pipeline program to advanced manufacturing careers.
+Working with Ivy Tech Community College in Indianapolis, home to the company’s Praxair Surface Technologies, Inc. (PST) business, the new initiative offers instruction, career support and professional development opportunities to approximately 50 students training to become technologists.

 After completing the one-year curriculum in Indianapolis, students earn a certificate in industrial technology in addition to a number of other skills-based certifications.
 The training will allow these students to pursue job opportunities as manufacturing and production technicians in industries such as PST’s aviation coatings.